After Year 10, there are many education and training choices open to Tasmania’s young people.

 Where can I get more information?

-- Visit Anything Can Happen for real stories on Tasmanian education pathways and more detailed information about the options available after Year 10.
+- Detailed information about the options available after Year 10.